-The Research Leadership Academy (RLA) is the faculty-driven epicenter of research leadership and faculty mentoring enhancing NC State’s research culture.
+The Research Leadership Academy (RLA) is the faculty-driven epicenter of research leadership and faculty mentoring enhancing NC State’s research and scholarship culture.
 The RLA is composed of the University’s most outstanding researchers from diverse fields; members are selected on their records of and active engagement in research and mentoring of faculty.
 The RLA is charged with the development and advocacy of best research and administrative practices for the development of the diverse research faculty at NC State.

 Membership in the RLA is lifetime as long as the member is associated with NC State and agrees to a commitment of active service to the Academy for a minimum of three years.
 Members are expected to take an active role in promoting the research enterprise across campus by leading activities such as seminars, research and leadership education programs, and mentoring programs for faculty.
+The goals of the RLA are:

 Nominees of the Outstanding Research Award should provide evidence of:

-- Excellence in research, and
+- Excellence in discovery and/or innovation,

 Nomination and Selection Committee